hopto-dot/Japanese-Conjugation-Helper/README.md

 3. Lastly, make sure you are on the "Font" tab and select the "MS Mincho" font, there are a few other fonts that work too.
 ![Japanese Characters](https://i.imgur.com/x7gDhB9.png)

 ***
-## Features that might come soon
-* Search for example sentences containing a word
-* New parameters
-* Search for grammar
-* Listen to/watch a clip from a random movie that contains the word you search
-***